 Lastly, rising interest rates have contributed to an increase in asbestos transactions.
 Simply put, financial buyers are able to realize a greater return on the investable cash than when interest rates were near zero.

 Due to the nature of legacy liability transactions, it is crucial to receive a reputable solvency opinion.
-Duff & Phelps has provided over 1,207 solvency opinions over $7.7 trillion in deal value since 2005 and was ranked the number one U.S. global fairness opinion provider in 2023.
+Kroll has provided over 1,207 solvency opinions over $7.7 trillion in deal value since 2005 and was ranked the number one U.S. global fairness opinion provider in 2023.